-A disease that has jumped from rabbits to hares has led to a ban on coursing in Ireland.
+A disease that has jumped from rabbits to hares briefly led to a ban on coursing in Ireland.

-Following the first confirmed case of type 2 rabbit haemorrhagic disease (RHDV2) in hares, found in Co Wexford and Co Clare, Ireland’s Department of Culture, Heritage and the Gaeltacht has suspended licences issued to the Irish Coursing Club to capture and tag hares for the 2019/20 hare coursing season with immediate effect until, it says in a statement, ‘a clearer understanding of the extent, spread and implications of the RHD2 virus emerges’.
+Following the first confirmed case of type 2 rabbit haemorrhagic disease (RHDV2) in hares, found in Co Wexford and Co Clare, Ireland’s Department of Culture, Heritage and the Gaeltacht suspended licences issued to the Irish Coursing Club to capture and tag hares for the 2019/20 hare coursing season.

-Coursing is an important sport in Ireland and the move will cost it millions.
+Coursing is an important sport in Ireland and the move could have cost it millions.
 Watch our film on coursing in Ireland:

 The Department’s National Parks and Wildlife Service is asking the public to report suspected cases.
 It already identifies the capture of wild hares for coursing as a clear route for the disease to spread through the wild hare population.

 A kind of calicivirus, RHD was first reported in domestic rabbits in China in 1984, killing millions of animals within a year of its discovery.
 The disease was first reported in European rabbits in 1986.
 Scientists report that the new more virulent strain of RHDV2 emerged in European brown hares (Lepus europaeus) on the continent in 2010.
 It has jumped again.
 The Irish hare is a variant species, Lepus timidus, the same as the UK’s blue or mountain hare.